A Ceremony of Carols: 3. There is no rose

 The text of "There is no Rose" is kept at Trinity College (MS 0.3.58) and dates to the early 15th century.
 It presents a more reverent tone than the previous movement, as the choir admires the beauty of the birth of Jesus.
 The sopranos and altos sing the melody in a soft, prayerful manner, while the rest of the ensemble occasionally joins them to sing in unison.
 This is a macaronic piece, meaning the text is in both a vernacular language (English, in this case) and Latin.

 4. That yongë child

 "That yongë child" consists of a soprano solo with harp accompaniment.
 The reverent tone from the previous piece carries over into this one, except this piece is more recitative.

 5. Balulalow

-The text of "Balulalow" is found written by brothers Wedderburn around 1548.
+The text of "Balulalow" is found written by the brothers Wedderburn around 1548.
 It includes the rest of the ensemble and acts as a contrast to the first part.
 It has a different keys, rhythm, and an overall more jubilant tone than "That yongë child".
 "Balulalow" is meant to be a lullaby for the baby Jesus, and the soprano solo at the beginning of the movement paints an image of The Virgin Mary singing a lullaby to her newborn child.